yashbaddi/FoodieFleet/README.md

 - cusineID:CusineID of the cusine

-Return:
+Response Body:

-- Returns a details of that cusine in Object
+- Response Bodys a details of that cusine in Object

 ---

-`getCusinesList:`\
+`getCusinesList:`
 GET /restaurant/:restauantID/cusine
 Read a list of cusine that exists in the cusine list